Oxoguanine glycosylase: In cancers

 OGG1 is the primary enzyme responsible for the excision of 8-oxo-dG.
 Even when OGG1 expression is normal, the presence of 8-oxo-dG is mutagenic, since OGG1 is not 100% effective.
 Yasui et al. examined the fate of 8-oxo-dG when this oxidized derivative of deoxyguanosine was inserted into a specific gene in 800 cells in culture.
 After replication of the cells, 8-oxo-dG was restored to G in 86% of the clones, probably reflecting accurate OGG1 base excision repair or translesion synthesis without mutation.
 G:C to T:A transversions occurred in 5.9% of the clones, single base deletions in 2.1% and G:C to C:G transversions in 1.2%.
 Together, these mutations were the most common, totalling 9.2% of the 14% of mutations generated at the site of the 8-oxo-dG insertion.
 Among the other mutations in the 800 clones analyzed, there were also 3 larger deletions, of sizes 6, 33 and 135 base pairs.
 Thus 8-oxo-dG can directly cause mutations, some of which may contribute to carcinogenesis.

 If OGG1 expression is reduced in cells, increased mutagenesis, and therefore increased carcinogenesis, would be expected.
 The table below lists some cancers associated with reduced expression of OGG1.

 OGG1 or OGG activity in blood, and cancer

 OGG1 methylation levels in blood cells were measured in a prospective study of 582 US military veterans, median age 72, and followed for 13 years.
 High OGG1 methylation at a particular promoter region was associated with increased risk for any cancer, and in particular for risk of prostate cancer.

 Enzymatic activity excising 8-oxoguanine from DNA (OGG activity) was reduced in peripheral blood mononuclear cells (PBMCs), and in paired lung tissue, from patients with non–small cell lung cancer.
 OGG activity was also reduced in PBMCs of patients with head and neck squamous cell carcinoma (HNSCC).

+An important effect on cancer is expected to derive from the drastic enhancement of gene expression for certain immunity genes, which OGG1 regulates.